KFaneneCS/scheduling-database-application/README.txt

 All user login activity is logged.
 The user is able to view both customer and appointment tables from the database, with dates and times displayed in user's local time.

 Author:  		            Kyle Fanene
-Contact Information:  		kfanene@wgu.edu
 Application version:  		1.0.0
 Date:  			            January 30, 2023

 IDE, module/driver information:
 - IntelliJ IDEA 2021.1.3 (Community Edition)